In / Outpatient:

 Getting Back To Normal

 With an AHA peel, the temporary redness, flaking and dryness that you experience will not prevent you from working or engaging in your normal activities.
 A fresher and improved skin texture will result with continued AHA treatments.
 Remember, protecting your skin from the sun is also important following these mild acid peels.
-Ask Dr. Mabourakh to recommend a sunblock with adequate UVA and UVB protection and use it every day.
+Ask our esthetician to recommend a sunblock with adequate UVA and UVB protection and use it every day.

 With a TCA peel, the moderate discomfort and mild swelling you may experience will subside within the first week.
 In about a week to ten days, your new skin will be apparent and you should be healed sufficiently to return to your normal activities.
 It is best to avoid sun exposure unless you are adequately protected.